deniskyashif/blog/content/posts/2019-09-13-syntax-directed-translation.md

 summary: "How to describe a formal language and build a translator with ANTLR and JavaScript."
 ---

-Oftentimes, when we build applications we have to deal with some kind of a non-trivial input or come up with a standardized way of passing information between the components of a system.
-In cases like this, a rudimentary approach like using regular expressions, combined with control flow statements can quickly turn out to be messy, error-prone and leave little to no room for extension.
+Often, when we build applications we have to deal with some kind of a non-trivial input or come up with a standardized way of passing information between the components of a system.
+In cases like this, a rudimentary approach like using regular expressions, combined with control flow statements can quickly turn out messy, error-prone and leave little to no room for extension.

 In this article, we'll explore a formalism, widely used for describing computer languages, namely the **Context-Free Grammars**.
 We'll learn how to define the syntax of a language using a grammar, parse strings of this language and generate the corresponding output - be it another string, or an in-memory data structure.
 For the hands-on part of we'll use [ANTLR](https://www.antlr.org/) (ANother Tool for Language Recognition) to implement a CSV parser thus seeing how an abstract formalism can be turned into code.